 Though not extensively researched, the connection between endometriosis and infertility is nonetheless a real problem that often adds substantially to the amount of time it takes to become pregnant.
 Ulas Bozdogan, MD, and the team at Advanced Endometriosis Center in Hackensack, New Jersey, understand the frustration untreated endometriosis may cause.
-They serve all of Bergen County, and the greater New York City area.
+They serve all of Bergen County, and the Midtown West, New York City area.
 Call the office or request an appointment online to consult with Dr. Bozdogan about your treatment options.

 Most cases of endometriosis are mild, and the 5-10% of affected women have no infertility issues related to their condition.
 Yet, 30-40% of infertile women do have endometriosis, so there’s a statistical connection between endometriosis and infertility, though a causal relationship isn’t yet established in mild cases, which sometimes have no effect on fertility.